-The recoverable amount of the CGU was determined to be higher than its carrying amount.
+The recoverable amount of Transworks was determined to be higher than its carrying amount.
 The selection of assumptions and estimates by management involves significant judgment and small changes in these assumptions could result in the determination of a recoverable amount which is materially different to the results obtained using the variables selected by the Group and may lead to an impairment loss being recognised.
 This is particularly so in respect to the discount rate, timing of cash flows and projected level of operations used in the cash flow projections.

-The estimated recoverable amount of Transworks LLC exceeds its carrying amount by approximately €1.3m.
-Transworks LLC is in its initial stages of penetrating the US market by providing licensing and processing services through the use of BankWORKS®.
-The Company has the intention to engage market research and business development advisors in the US to assist it in developing its plans.
-Management's projections and the estimate of the recoverable amount of Transworks LLC may be impacted by the result of these market studies.
-A reasonably possible change in management's assumptions could cause the carrying amount of the Company's investment in the subsidiary including goodwill to materially exceed the recoverable amount.
+The estimated recoverable amount of Transworks exceeds its carrying amount by approximately €1.4m.
+Since acquiring the additional shares in the Company, the Group has intensified its expansion plans for the United States.
+The Company is making use of business development advisors in the US to assist it in penetrating the market and currently holds positive prospects for new business.
+Management's projections and the estimate of the recoverable amount of Transworks may be impacted by the development of current initiatives.
+A reasonably possible change in management's assumptions could cause the carrying amount of the Group's investment in the subsidiary including goodwill to materially exceed the recoverable amount.
 The business plan is based on the management's expectation of the penetration of the US market.
-Should the Group not manage to achieve the projected level of operations at the estimated cost levels such that the growth in the net cash inflows is lower by more than 95% of that projected for each year from 2015 to 2019, then the carrying amount would exceed the recoverable amount.
+Should the annual net cash inflows deteriorate by more than 19% of that projected for each year from 2016 to 2020, then the carrying amount would exceed the recoverable amount.